MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Experiments and Results

 To investigate the quality of the generated paths further, we visualize the paths with the most, least and median overlap (i.e.\ the levels corresponding to the maximum, minimum and median values for the mean absolute error in height) as well as two interesting handpicked examples in Figure~\ref{fig:mae_paths}.

-One can see in Figures \ref{fig:path-interesting-p} and \ref{fig:path-interesting-np} that paths generated by MarioGPT tend to have more airtime than Baumgarten's agent in the sense that they only weakly take into account "gravity".
-This may be attributed to the nature of the path annotations in the models training set.
-In \citeauthor{VGLC}~\cite{VGLC}, the authors use an A* path solver to find a path through the level, while an actual agent, such as the one we used for comparison here, is more strongly bound by game physics (especially "gravity") and has to avoid enemies in the level.
-A second reason for non-playable levels can be seen in Figure \ref{fig:mae-worst-path}: Baumgarten's agent is spawned in a tight space from which it can not escape, while the model has generated a path that traverses beyond the actual level, again a path that would likely be suggested by a solver.
+Figures~\ref{fig:path-interesting-p} and \ref{fig:path-interesting-np} show that paths generated by MarioGPT tend to have more airtime than Baumgarten's agent in the sense that they only weakly take into account "gravity".
+This result may be attributed to the nature of the path annotations in the models training set.
+In Summerville et al.~\cite{VGLC}, the authors use an A* path solver to find a path through the level, while an actual agent, such as the one we used for comparison here, is more strongly bound by game physics (especially "gravity") and has to avoid enemies in the level.
+A second reason for non-playable levels can be seen in Figure~\ref{fig:mae-worst-path}: Baumgarten's agent is spawned in a tight space from which it can not escape, while the model has generated a path that traverses beyond the actual level, again a path that would likely be suggested by a solver.
 We argue that these issues can in part be attributed to the paths in the training data stemming from a solver rather than an actual agent, and could be alleviated in future work by annotating the training data with the trajectories of actual agents.